CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 };

 const createFilmCard = (template, film) => {
-  // get the template from the main document const template = document.getElementById(template);
   const card = template.content.cloneNode(true);
   // now we are querying our cloned fragment, not the entire page const title = card.querySelector("h3");